mk870/TokyoOlympix-GraphQL-Backend/README.md

 ### **Productionization**
 ***
-In this step I deployed the mysql database to AWS and deployed the springboot app to Heroku cloud.
+In this step I deployed the postgreSQL database to AWS and deployed the springboot app on Railway cloud.

 **Live Implemantation:** [Tokyo Olympix App](https://tokyo-olympix.vercel.app)